christianspecht/vba-helpers/readme-full.md

 Receives a complete path, returns only the file name without extension.

 - **`Process_Start`**
 Executes a file.
 If the file itself is not an application, it will be started with the default application *(as if you double-clicked it in Windows Explorer)*.
+Use the optional parameters to supply command-line arguments to the executed file, and to open the file hidden (without a visible window - useful for executing command-line tools)

 - **`String_Contains`**
 Returns `True` if the second parameter occurs within the first parameter.